LLM cost tracking (AI Foundry and in-house)

 def discover_subscriptions(access_token):

-"""Discover all subscriptions the user has access to."""
+"""Discover all Azure subscriptions the current user has access to.

 headers = {